smarter-sh/smarter/doc/CONTRIBUTING.md

 ### Configuration Data

-Smarter generally follows Django's convention of storing most configuration data in python modules that are accessible via `django.conf.settings`.
+Smarter generally follows Django's convention of storing most configuration data in environment-specific python modules that are accessible via `django.conf.settings`.
 However, in light of the fact that Smarter uses a **LOT** of configuration data, and that this configuration data necessarily lives in many different locations, we also have our own propriety configuration module which is based on [Pydantic](https://docs.pydantic.dev/).
 The module can be found [here](../smarter/smarter/apps/common/conf.py) and is accessed as follows:

 ```python
 from smarter.apps.common.conf import settings as smarter_settings